• Skip to primary navigation

 3. Remove the bowl from the bain-marie or water bath.
 Whisk the egg mixture with an electric or stand mixer for 10-15 minutes until the volume is tripled and the ribbon stage is achieved.
 Just lift a small amount of batter with the whisk.
 The ribbon stage is reached if the batter falls and the pattern maintains its shape for at least 3-4 seconds.

-10. Place the first sponge layer on a serving plate or a cake board and soak it with peach syrup using a pastry brush.
+10. Place the first sponge layer on a serving plate or cake board and soak it with peach syrup using a pastry brush.
 Next, spread a layer of dulce de leche and sprinkle with medium-sized crushed meringue.

 11. Place the second layer of the cake, and press it down gently but firmly with your hands to make sure it sticks to the first layer.
-Soak it with the syrup.
+Soak it in the syrup.
 Spread ⅓ of the Chantilly cream and place the diced peaches, reserving a small amount for decorating.

 12. Place the third cake layer and cover the top and sides of the cake with the cream.
 Top the entire cake with the crushed pieces of meringue.
 Decorate the top of the cake with the remaining peach slices.
 Refrigerate for at least 3-4 hours.